PedroCarbonaroG/SpringBootProject/README.md

 - **Spring Boot**: Utilized for rapid application development and streamlined configuration.
 - **JPA with Hibernate**: Enables object-relational mapping for seamless interaction with the database.
-- **PostgreSQL Database**: Integrated as the backend database management system.
+- **H2 Database**: Integrated as the backend database management system in localhost.
-- **Heroku Deployment**: Deployment on Heroku for production use, ensuring accessibility and scalability.

 ## Key Features